Neuroimmune system: Structure

+Neuroimmunity is additionally mediated by the enteric nervous system, namely the interactions of enteric neurons and glial cells.
+These engage with enteroendocrine cells and local macrophages, sensing signals from the gut lumen, including those from the microbiota.
+These signals prompt local immune responses and transmit to the CNS through humoral and neural pathways.
+Interleukins and signals from immune cells can access the hypothalamus via the neurovascular unit or circumventricular organs.

 Cellular physiology

 The neuro-immune system, and study of, comprises an understanding of the immune and neurological systems and the cross-regulatory impacts of their functions.
 Cytokines regulate immune responses, possibly through activation of the hypothalamic-pituitary-adrenal (HPA) axis.
 Cytokines have also been implicated in the coordination between the nervous and immune systems.
 Instances of cytokine binding to neural receptors have been documented between the cytokine releasing immune cell IL-1 β and the neural receptor IL-1R.
 This binding results in an electrical impulse that creates the sensation of pain.
 Growing evidence suggests that auto-immune T-cells are involved in neurogenesis.
 Studies have shown that during times of adaptive immune system response, hippocampal neurogenesis is increased, and conversely that auto-immune T-cells and microglia are important for neurogenesis (and so memory and learning) in healthy adults.

 The neuroimmune system uses complementary processes of both sensory neurons and immune cells to detect and respond to noxious or harmful stimuli.
 For example, invading bacteria may simultaneously activate inflammasomes, which process interleukins (IL-1 β), and depolarize sensory neurons through the secretion of hemolysins.
 Hemolysins create pores causing a depolarizing release of potassium ions from inside the eukaryotic cell and an influx of calcium ions.
 Together this results in an action potential in sensory neurons and the activation of inflammasomes.

 Injury and necrosis also cause a neuroimmune response.
 The release of adenosine triphosphate (ATP) from damaged cells binds to and activates both P2X7 receptors on macrophages of the immune system, and P2X3 receptors of nociceptors of the nervous system.
 This causes the combined response of both a resulting action potential due to the depolarization created by the influx of calcium and potassium ions, and the activation of inflammasomes.
 The produced action potential is also responsible for the sensation of pain, and the immune system produces IL-1 β as a result of the ATP P2X7 receptor binding.

 Although inflammation is typically thought of as an immune response, there is an orchestration of neural processes involved with the inflammatory process of the immune system.
 Following injury or infection, there is a cascade of inflammatory responses such as the secretion of cytokines and chemokines that couple with the secretion of neuropeptides (such as substance P) and neurotransmitters (such as serotonin).
 Together, this coupled neuroimmune response has an amplifying effect on inflammation.